readingcapital/readingcapital.github.io/volume-1/chapter-01-commentary.md

 wealth as such in disregard of its particular qualities as particular useful objects.
 What does it mean to speak of an apple as a bit of social wealth as such, in abstraction from its apple-ness as a foundation for the apple's capacity to access any social wealth?

-It is clear that material wealth must be produced, it does not fall from the sky but requires effort.
-It is also clear — cf. Marx' letter to Kugelmann above — that under any mode of production somehow society's labour must be directed, production and consumption "coordinated".
-However, in the societies "where the capitalist mode of production prevails" not much coordination is actually going on.
-Producers produce in private, without a common plan.
-Instead, they produce for exchange and only on the market they find out if their products can be exchanged for those products which they need.
-On the market they find out if the product of their efforts is recognised as social wealth, if their labour was in vain or not.
-The form in which production and consumption are coordinated is that the products of labour all count as a bit of social wealth as such if they are successfully exchanged.
-In a commodity producing and exchanging society the fact that it requires effort to produce material wealth is used to make the other exchanging party hand over its bit of social wealth in return.
-This is what we mean when we say that commodities recognise each other as social wealth.
+We are seeeking to express in what sense all these products of labour are equal, just undifferentiated more or lesser parts of total social wealth; to express what their "common social substance"[^108] is.

+The common social substance which characterises products of labour as part of the division of labour of society is, well, that they are products of labour.
+For material wealth to be part of society's wealth it must be produced first, it does not fall from the sky but requires effort.
+In that regard they are all equal and, in particular, in this regard they all constitute a part of the total product of society.

 There are many things which are not products of labour which still can be exchanged.
 What about those?
 Virgin soil for example.
-Marx deals with virgin soil and how its value is determined in Volume 3.
+Marx deals with virgin soil and the laws governing its exchange in Volume 3.
 For now, we can say: for the things we need to live, things which require no labour at all, are the exception.[^8] Marx will pick this up again briefly at the end of this sub-chapter.

-Now we arrived at the conclusion that social wealth as such is somehow related to labour.
+We arrived at the conclusion that social wealth as such is somehow related to labour.
 How?

 ### Abstract Labour